Can ADHD Appear for the First Time in Adulthood?

 These findings propose that adults with ADHD symptoms may not have a childhood-onset neurodevelopmental disorder.

-The late emergence of symptoms may also have implications for genetic studies of ADHD.
+The late emergence of symptoms may also have implications for studies of whether ADHD is genetic.
 However, more research is needed to confirm ADHD’s first emergence in adulthood.